icyphox/site/pages/blog/openbsd-hp-envy.md

 ## impressions

-I already really like the philosophy of OpenBSD---security and simplicity, while not losing out on sanity.
+I already really like the philosophy of OpenBSD -- security and simplicity, while not losing out on sanity.
 The default install is plentiful, and has just about everything you'd need to get going.
 I especially enjoy how everything just works!
 I was pleasantly surprised